yodkwtf/my-cheatsheets/terminal-commands/readme.md

   mv file.txt newfile.txt
   ```

-  To move a file as well as rename it, specify the new path and file name.
+  To move a file and rename it, specify the new path and file name.

   ```sh
   mv file.txt /path/to/destination/newfile.txt